lorenzomarini96/FOOT/README.md

 The topics range from **hadrontherapy** to the revelation of charged ions; from [FPGAs](https://en.wikipedia.org/wiki/Field-programmable_gate_array), [Wavedream](https://www.psi.ch/sites/default/files/import/drs/DocumentationEN/elba15.pdf), and acquisition systems to board firmware and [Verilog](https://en.wikipedia.org/wiki/Verilog) language.

-Here are some useful links as a reference for basic knowledge and for any further information.

 ## Keywords

 - Nuclear Physics